istresearch/scrapy-cluster/docs/topics/crawler.rst

    :alt: Breath First
    :align:   center

 As you can see above. the initial seed url generates 4 new links.
 Since we are using a priority based queue, the spiders continue to pop from the highest priority crawl request, and then decrease the priority for level deep they are from the parent request.
-Any new links are fed back into the same exact queue mechanism but with a lower priority to allow for the equal levels links to be crawled first.
+Any new links are fed back into the same exact queue mechanism but with a lower priority to allow for the equal leveled links to be crawled first.

 When a spider encounters a link it has already seen, the duplication filter based on the request’s ``crawlid`` will filter it out.
 The spiders will continue to traverse the resulting graph generated until they have reached either their maximum link depth or have exhausted all possible urls.